-- Your routine will also include paying a visit to numerous police stations for round checks and verification of the security measures taken there.
+- Your routine will also include paying a visit to numerous police stations for round checks and verifying the security measures taken there.

 Full Form of PSC

-- You must have completed a graduate degree, a post graduate degree or diploma in a relevant discipline.
+- One must have completed a graduate degree, a postgraduate degree, or a diploma in a relevant discipline.

 - The minimum and maximum age limits are 18 and 33 years of age, respectively.